MicrosoftEdge/WebView2Feedback/specs/WebResourceResponseReceived.md

         /// will be ignored.
         [propget] HRESULT Response([out, retval] ICoreWebView2WebResourceResponse** response);

-        /// Async method to request the Content stream of the response.
+        /// Async method to ensure that the Content property of the response contains the actual response body content.
+        /// If this method is being called again before a first call has completed, all handlers are invoked at the same time.
+        /// If this method is being called after a first call has completed, the handler is invoked immediately.
         HRESULT PopulateResponseContent(ICoreWebView2WebResourceResponseReceivedEventArgsPopulateResponseContentCompletedHandler* handler);
     }
 }